mizki9577/BatteryMeter/README.rst

-BatteryMeter
+battery-meter
 ============

-A Battery Meter icon on the systray / system tray.
+A battery meter icon on the systray / system tray.
 Requires PyQt5.